Hello and Welcome!

 A writer's work deserves financial compensation.
 This is a value I want to uphold for myself and other artists.

 I publish content here on Substack that is available for free for one month after its publication.
-After a month, most content moves behind the paywall, including the majority of serialized chapters from, The Rising of the Divine Feminine and the Buddhist Monks Across the Road: a Memoir.
+After a month, most content moves behind the paywall.

 Substack provides a beautiful space where readers and writers can connect: to find the right match.
-“That’s what writers are looking for: their match.”
-A space where art may brighten the connections between us.
-A space where writers are encouraged and supported, and community is created around a writer’s work.
+As a writer, Substack allows me to create a space where the art of writing may brighten the connections between us.
 I fully encourage and welcome you to be part of the community here.

 If you’d like to take a deep dive into my work, and to be able to read the serialized parts of the book online, I encourage you to buy a paid subscription, and you will have my deepest gratitude for your financial support.